CS1371/ta-index/README.md

 * Day: The Day this record represents for Help Desk
 * Start: The start time for this person's help desk, in 12 hour format, with or without leading zeros
 * Stop: The stop time for this person's help desk, in the same format as start.

-It is unlikely the original workbook will be in this format.
-There is a function called `help2standard` which will convert the HelpDesk workbook into this standard format - you should look at its documentation for more information.

 ### TA Fun Facts